mvolkmann/blog/src/smalltalk.md

    by entering `ln -s "./Squeak.app/Contents/MacOS/Squeak" squeak-vm`.

-To simplify running files containing Smalltalk code from the command line, create a script named "cuis" in a directory in your PATH containing the following:
+To simplify running files containing Smalltalk code from the command line, create a script named "cuis" in a directory that is in your PATH containing the following:

 ```bash